// The gap

 Assess.
 Build.
 Embed.

 Monthly retainer.
-No SOWs that take longer than the project.
-No six-month discovery phases.
+No SOW that takes longer than the project.
+No six-month discovery phase.
+You'll see it run before you see an invoice.

 Assess